Thomasedv/Webber/README.md

 - Set target output size of video
 - Pick if you want to include audio or not.
 - Simple start and stop buttons for picking a trim point
 - Right-Click video and drag down and right to box in the desired area you want to crop the video to.
-(Might be visually buggy, but it works desite the visuals) (BETA testing, to be improved on if needed)
+(Might be visually buggy, but it works despite the visuals) (BETA testing, to be improved on if needed)
 - Can queue up multiple video conversions.
 As soon as the Convert button is pressed, and changes won't affect the queued video!
 - Can cut without re-encoding straight to mp4.
 (Assuming ffmpeg can do it)